ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.python.markdown

 * If these fields are not stored in the index, the field values will be retrieved from the documents.

-* Use the `projection` method to customize and modify this behavior.
+* Use the `select_fields` method to customize and modify this behavior.

 * Note:
   Entities resulting from a projecting query are Not tracked by the session.